Stanhope Cooper arranges Latent Defects Insurance tailored to your property, for projects over £1 million.

 The advantage of Latent Defects Insurance is you are covered, even if poor workmanship only becomes apparent after completion or your contractors go bust.

 In the event of a building defect or structural failure the policy will cover the cost of complete or part rebuilding including covering architects and engineer’s fees.

 +44 20 7776 9790

-Our clients benefit from Stanhope Cooper’s specialist broker status because:
+Our clients benefit from using a specialist insurance broker:

 Stanhope Cooper specialise in latent defects insurance.
 Since our expert Property Development team know the right insurers to talk to and the right questions to ask, we get you the most out of your cover.

 We can negotiate substantially reduced premiums on clients’ behalf by providing quotations from all leading providers and specialist structural warranty insurers.
 Developers and Contractors only tend to approach one or two providers and therefore do not obtain the most competitive terms.
 We go to market, ensuring the most competitive price for client’s cover.

 While the Technical Audit fee is always payable up front, we can often negotiate for just 50% of the premium to be payable up front with the balance of the premium payable upon completion and sign off.